 The value of coffee and tea in human life cannot be underestimated.
 The plants that produce these commodities are not grown in every country, but it is known that tea was first used in China about 2000 years ago BC, and generally, British society is known for its tea.
 But the Turks also deserve credit!
-Turks have a Turkish coffee and tea culture that they have developed through the years.
+Turks have a Turkish tea culture that they have developed through the years.
 In order to survey this cultural delicacy, it is necessary to consider not only consumption but also production and export.
 When considering the tea producing countries in the world, Turkey clearly ranks among the top 5.
 Beyond that, Turkey satisfies approximately 10 percent of the demand for tea across the world.

 Both tea and coffee are known for their strong and refreshing effect in Turkish culture.
 Tea came to our country at about the end of the 19th century, during the Ottoman period.
 The first serious attempt to craft tea was made by the Sultan Abdülhamid II period.
 After the Republic, tea production was extended under the name of state policy.
 Turkish tea, especially black tea, is grown in areas ranging from the Central Black Sea to the shores of the Eastern Black Sea.
 Tea enjoyment, known as Britain’s “high tea” starts in the morning in Turkey and tea can be consumed non-stop until evening.
 Tea treats are often presented as a token of friendship and courtesy.